Jōei-ji: History

 In 1563, Mōri Motonari built the temple of Jōei-ji in what is now part of the city of Akitakata, Hiroshima to pray for the soul of his son, Mōri Takamoto, who had died suddenly while leading the Mōri armies on a campaign through Bingo Province.
 The temple was granted official recognition by Emperor Ogimachi.
 However, in 1600, the Mōri were defeated at the Battle of Sekigahara and most of their territory (including Aki Province) was seized by the victorious Tokugawa shogunate.
 Jōei-ji was relocated to Chōshū Domain and was given the site of Kokusei-ji (国清寺), the bodaiji of Ōuchi Moriakira, the former rulers of Suō Province.
 However, when Chōshū Domain relocated its seat from Hagi Castle to Yamaguchi Castle in 1863, the bodaiji of the Mōri clan, Toshun-ji in Hagi, was relocated to the site of Jōei-ji, and Jōei-ji was relocated to the site of Myōki-ji (妙喜寺).
 This temple had originally been a villa owned by Ōuchi Masahiro, which had been converted into the temple of Myōki-ji (妙喜寺).
 During his lifetime, Sesshū Tōyō constructed the garden on what is now the north side of the temple grounds.
 The temple had been given to the widow of Mōri Takamoto, and was renamed Myōjū-ji (妙寿寺), becoming Choon-ji (潮音寺) in 1863 and finally Jōei-ji in 1888.
-During all of these changes in name, the garden continued to be maintained as it wa constructed by Sesshū.
+During all of these changes in name, the garden continued to be maintained as it was constructed by Sesshū.
 It is strolling garden built in a small valley surrounded by forests on three sides except the south side facing the temple, with a pond in front and a dry waterfall in the northeast.
 In addition, the technique of erecting standing stones is also unique, and the appearance of the garden in the Muromachi period remains today.

 The temple is located approximately 15 minutes on foot from Miyano Station or ten minutes by car from Yamaguchi Station on the JR West Yamaguchi Line.